DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-24 Brian Feedback.md

 > Brian's level is roughly 18-19 meters tall (excluding the arching roof)

 - The height of this level is similar to Leo's revised level.
 I'm definitely liking this height.
-- Something interesting he did was
+- Something interesting he did was add a balcony / second floor to add detail to the upper sections of the walls (Inaccessible btw).
+	- This added a lot of visual interest to the upper sections of the walls.
+-